tobsel7/price-indicators/README.md

 The application is started by running the file *charts/main.py* using a **Python 3** interpreter.

 ### Option 2:
 The **PYTHONPATH is configured** to be the project directory.
-This way, the program can be start using the folling commands.
-Note that here my real path is used.
+This way, the program can be started using the following commands.
+Note that here an example path is used.
 Change it to the location of the project on your machine.

 export PYTHONPATH=/home/tobias/PycharmProjects/price-indicators